 I am breathing in and letting go the bewilderment of past weeks, pausing quietly.
 Re-centering and tuning into contentment, getting out of the wilderness of sights, touches, smells and tastes.
-There is a part in me that does not want to settle down for the mundane everyday tasks, waking up before the sun in the freezing winter mornings and following routines.
+There is a part in me that does not want to settle down for the mundane everyday tasks.
+Who wants to wake up before the sun in the freezing winter mornings and follow routines?
 But luckily there is part in me that finds peace and possibility to focus on here and now through the simple things.
 The nothing special mood is warm and peaceful.
-I recognized that I am feeling disconnected and not totally in control of my thoughts and actions in difficult times, frustrating situations and sights of injustice, long before I saw that being overly excited and obsessed by other positive strong emotions and events make me discombobulated as well.
+I can recognize that I disconnect and do not totally control of my thoughts and actions in difficult times, in frustrating situations and sights of injustice.
+Moreover, I bewilder when overly excited and obsessed by other positive strong emotions and events.

 It is this bewitched phantom that looks like me but is not, that is dangerous.
 We interact with the world through perceived layers of impressions that have weird effects like unskillfully overproduced Photoshop images.
 Too high saturation of reds, too much contrast, zero green levels and alike.
 Moreover, in a world of constant personal drama and generous supply of entertainments we are spell bound most of the time.
 And it is quite natural not to act out of a well grounded center of peace and contentment.
-For passive people that might be no big deal but what about people who are constantly working on transformation projects on a bigger or smaller scale, for change-makers and social activists?
+For passive people that might be no big deal.
+But what about people who are constantly working on transformation projects, for change-makers and social activists?
 I see so much activity that sprouts out of questionable conditions.

 And if simply asking for a better action is not enough action to have a result, then what is?
-Few months ago I got very frustrated when I read news about the joint plans to develop a green and underdeveloped part of city into high-rise residential buildings and offices.
-Allowed and regulated by municipality and offered investments from private sector, yet it stands against what I and many more felt as the right.
-In a democratic society there are mechanisms that can be used to voice my opinion without much anger and harshness.
+Few months ago I was very frustrated because of news about the joint plans to develop a green and underdeveloped part of city into high-rise residential buildings and offices.
+Despite allowed and regulated by municipality and offered investments from private sector.
+It stands against what I and many more felt as the right.
+In a democratic society I can voice my opinion without much anger and harshness.
 And something might work if the democratic system works well, but ours does not and bitterness and annoyance creeps in.
 Agitation develops, my righteousness joins and a temper tantrum builds up.

 Change happens only when the right conditions have ripened.
 Adding force and pressure in the ripening process might work until about that moment when the best “growing” conditions are met.
 More sunlight to already perfectly lit seedling won’t do any good.
 After many times generating some harm while doing so called “good” has made me to think, how to actually do good without harm?
 How to avoid harm to others and ourselves?